sgsourav/crashpy/README.md

 ---

-To get the most out of this crash course, you'll need to download and use the Jupyter Notebooks for individual Modules, posted in this repository.
+To get the most out of this crash course, you'll need to download and use the Jupyter Notebooks for individual Modules posted in this repository (or `git clone` the repository).
 Before you do that, prepare your computer by installing the following.

 > Core Engine : Python 3.7 (https://www.python.org/)
 > Package Manager : MiniConda (https://conda.io/miniconda.html)
 > User Interface (IDE) : Jupyter Notebook (install using Conda)

-In case installing the above three is too difficult or confusing for you, you may also download and install the full Anaconda (https://www.anaconda.com/) package for Python 3.7.
+In case installing the above three components individually is too difficult or confusing for you, you may also download and install the full Anaconda (https://www.anaconda.com/) package for Python 3.7.
+It's a little too heavy, but more comprehensive.

 ---